 Jump to Recipe

+My aunt Gale sent me this recipe in a Christmas card a few years ago along with another blast from the past recipe.
 I don’t bake a lot of cookies.
 Not because I don’t like them but because I’d eat them all.
 This Gingersnap Cookie recipe is kind of a lazy alternative to making gingerbread men.
 No rolling out or cutting.
 Just roll into balls, dip in sugar and bake.
 While they cook they get a crackly top and glisten with the crystals of sugar.
 And that smell…..reminds me of childhood.

 Cookie dough is pretty stiff so if you have a stand mixer it’s a bit easier.
 But you can also work on your arm muscles and mix the dough by hand.

 Take your egg out of the fridge to let it warm up to room temperature.
 This just helps it incorporate better into the ingredients.
 If you’re boiling or poaching an egg or other methods where you want it to stay together, cold right from the fridge is best.

 Sift together the dry ingredients.
 Except the sugar.
 Preheat the oven.